-Associate Professor David Ziegler is Group Leader of the Brain Tumour Group at Children's Cancer Institute, and Chair of Clinical Trials for the Zero Childhood Cancer personalised medicine program, led by Children's Cancer Institute and Sydney Children's Hospital, Randwick.
-He holds a conjoint appointment with UNSW in the Faculty of Medicine.
+Associate Professor David Ziegler is Group Leader of the Brain Tumours Group at Children's Cancer Institute, and Chair of Clinical Trials for the Zero Childhood Cancer Program, co-led by Children's Cancer Institute and Sydney Children's Hospital Randwick (SCH).
+He also holds a conjoint appointment with UNSW in the Faculty of Medicine.
+He is head of the neuro-oncology program at Sydney Children’s Hospital, and runs the clinical trials program at the Kids Cancer Centre.

-David’s research at the Institute is focused on developing targeted therapies for brain tumours, particularly DIPG (diffuse intrinsic pontine glioma), the most aggressive and incurable of all childhood cancers.
+David’s research at the Institute is focused on developing targeted therapies for brain cancers, particularly DIPG (diffuse intrinsic pontine glioma), the most aggressive and incurable of all childhood cancers.
 In 2013, he established Australia’s first research program for DIPG, collecting and growing tumour samples from children around Australia and screening drugs against these to identify potential new therapies.
-He is now looking to find which combinations of these drugs work best in children with DIPG.
-In August 2019, Levi's Project was launched to develop these drug combinations for DIPG and accelerate them into clinical trials.
+He is now looking to find which combinations of these drugs work best.

-David’s work also focusses on developing new clinical trials that bring research discoveries into the clinic to treat children with the most aggressive cancers.
-He has developed and led a number of innovative national and international trials for children with brain tumours, leukaemia, and solid tumours.
-He is the clinical lead of trials run through the Zero Childhood Cancer personalised medicine program, and leads the early phase clinical trials program at the Kids Cancer Centre, SCH.
+An important focus of David’s work is developing new clinical trials that bring research discoveries into the clinic to treat children with the most aggressive cancers.
+He has developed and led several innovative national and international trials for children with brain tumours, leukaemia, and solid tumours.
+He is the clinical lead of trials run through the Zero Childhood Cancer Program and leads the early phase clinical trials program at the Kids Cancer Centre.

 David’s translational work has led to Australian children being the first in the world to receive new therapies for cancers like DIPG.
 ‘A few years ago, we didn’t really have any treatment options for children with DIPG, so we’ve been able to change the way we manage these high-risk cancers,’ he says.
-‘I hope in the next 10 years there is a transformational change, where this kind of targeted approach goes from research to being the standard way in which we treat children with cancer.’
+‘I hope in the next 10 years there’s a transformational change, where this kind of targeted approach becomes the standard way children with cancer are treated.’